DillonBarker/aoc-2022/README.md

 ## Todo
 - simplify structure, dont think pub mod all days in the days.rs is very good
-- add compilation times for solutions? using tool
+- add compilation times for solutions? using tool bencher, criterion